-- 1 Open front panel. - 2 Remove the 3 mounting screws on the front grille as shown in the illustration at right. - 3 Slide the 3 lock knobs on the upside of front grille to unlock position. - 4 Pull the front grille towards you to remove the front grille
+- 1 Open front panel. - 2 Remove the 3 mounting screws on the front grille as shown in the illustration below. - 3 Slide the 3 lock knobs on the upside of front grille to unlock position. - Pull the front grille towards you to remove the front grille.